-But my newly minted kindergartener?
-I’m afraid that’s an entirely different story, and the one we need to talk about today.
+But my newly-minted kindergartener?
+I’m afraid that’s an entirely different story.

-Maybe it’s being the middle child, or a boy, or something to do with having three sisters, but my son is a natural-born skeptic.
-Whenever circumstances are unfamiliar, his guard immediately goes up and I can actually see the warning lights in the control center of his brain start flashing in urgent unison.
-He’s cautious—had to be coaxed out of the womb even—and he’s a creature of habit.
+Maybe it’s because he’s the middle child, or a boy, or something to do with having three sisters, but my son is a natural-born skeptic.
+Whenever circumstances are unfamiliar, his guard immediately goes up and I can all but see the warning lights in the control center of his brain start flashing in urgent unison.
+He’s cautious—had to be coaxed out of the womb even—and a creature of unflappable habit.

-It’s why on his first day of kindergarten, I was pleasantly surprised and a little bit shocked at how smoothly it all went.
+It’s why on his first day of kindergarten, I was pleasantly surprised and a little shocked at how smoothly it went.

-And there were tears—but they weren’t coming from my little boy.
+And there were tears—but they weren’t coming from my son.

 Across the table sat a little girl, a slip of a thing with mousy brown hair and a deep summer tan.
 She was dressed in her Sunday best, hands in her lap, feet firmly on the floor—motionless, and silently sobbing.